cassiomolin/chat-websockets/README.md

 However, the [HTML5 WebSocket API][] doesn't allow the developer to send arbitrary headers in the handshake.

-At the time of writing, looks like Chrome and Firefox can negotiate HTTP Basic Authentication with the server, when the credentials are sent in the WebSocket URL, as following:
+At the time of writing, looks like only Chrome and Firefox can negotiate HTTP Basic Authentication with the server, when the credentials are sent in the WebSocket URL, as following:

 ```javascript
 String username = ...